 Before joining the firm, Bridget served in chambers for the Hon.
 Stephen R. Bough of the U.S. District Court for the Western District of Missouri, where she honed her research and writing skills and learned to craft effective arguments.
 Outside of the courtroom, her corporate and agribusiness internships at Ernst & Young LLP, Archer Daniels Midland and Bayer CropScience inform a unique perspective into her clients’ needs and provide her valuable business acumen.

-Growing up on Halbur Farms in Iowa, Bridget helped her family manage the production of 55,000 hogs annually until the sale of the system to focus on diversified grain production.
-Her background allows her to uniquely apply a practical perspective and approach to legal issues facing her clients.
+Growing up on Halbur Farms in Iowa, Bridget helped manage the annual production of 55,000 hogs until the sale of the system to focus on diversified grain production.
+She uses her background to apply a practical and cost-effective approach to her legal work.

 Lindsey Heinz and Bridget Halbur, Cleaning Product Right to Know Act Appears to be Moving Forward, Daily Journal, July 17, 2017.